Derek Chisora: Chisora vs. Haye

 On 8 May 2012, it was announced Haye would come out of retirement to fight Chisora, and the bout would take place on 14 July 2012, at the Boleyn Ground Stadium.
 It was also announced that BoxNation would promote the event in association with Team Sauerland and Hayemaker Promotions, and Alexander Povetkin would defend his WBA (Regular) heavyweight title against Hasim Rahman on the undercard.
 Additional security were present at the press conference and a steel fence was put in place to keep Haye and Chisora separated during the announcement.

 On 9 May 2012, tickets went on sale, with 17,000 being sold on the first day of sale.
 On 18 May 2012, it was announced that the fight had been sanctioned by both the WBA and WBO, and Chisora and Haye would be licensed by the Luxembourg Boxing Federation.

 In front of a crowd of 30,000 in attendance.
 Chisora entered the stadium, hooded and masked to the theme from Gladiator, and Haye to his entry music "Ain't No Stoppin' Us Now" by McFadden & Whitehead.
 In the opening two rounds, Chisora applied constant pressure, with Haye landing scoring shots at range.
 The bout heated up at the end of the third round, as Chisora closed the distance and caught Haye with a flush left hook after the bell had gone, which appeared to hurt Haye.
 Chisora emerged at the start of the fourth round aggressively, exchanging punches with Haye.
 Towards the end of the fifth round, Haye landed with a quick, hard left hook, followed by a right hand, which knocked down Chisora for the first time in his career.
 At the eighth count, Chisora made it to his feet, Haye connected with a series of punches, knocking Chisora down for a second time, and though he regained his feet again, the referee waved the fight off, therefore giving Haye the win by TKO in the fifth round.

-2013–2014
+Return to the ring

 In March 2013, Chisora was issued a new British Boxing Board of Control licence.
 Chisora said, "I'm glad that this whole episode is finally behind me and I can carry on with my boxing career in my own country and with a British Boxing Board of Control licence."

 Chisora made his ring return on 20 April 2013 at the Wembley Arena in London.
 He fought Argentinian Hector Alfredo Avila.
 Chisora told ESPN that he would dedicate his victory to late former Prime Minister Margaret Thatcher, who was an MP for Chisora's hometown of Finchley.
 Avila had one point deducted in the 6th round for holding and another in the 9th for use of the elbow, but was eventually stopped in the ninth round.
 When asked whom he would like to fight next, Chisora mentioned British rival David Price.